DragonBones/Tools/doc/dragonbones_json_format_5.5.md

                     // The tween easing of the frame.
 [0.0: Linear, null: No easing].
 (Optional property, default: 0) "tweenEasing": 0.0,

-                    // The interpolation to use between this and the next keyframe. [x1, y1, x2, y2, ...].
-(Optional property, default: null)
+                    // The interpolation to use between this and the next keyframe. [x1, y1, x2, y2, ...]
+                    // (Optional property, default: null)
                     "curve": [0.0, 0.0, 1.0, 1.0],

                     // The rotation behavior during a tween.
 (Optional property, default: 0)
+                    // [
-                    // [0: Chooses a direction of rotation that requires the least amount of turning, 1: Rotates clockwise, -1: Rotates counterclockwise, N: Rotates clockwise at least N-rings, -N: Rotates counterclockwise at least N-rings]
+                    //     0: Chooses a direction of rotation that requires the least amount of turning,
+                    //     1: Rotates clockwise,
+                    //     -1: Rotates counterclockwise,
+                    //     N: Rotates clockwise at least N-rings,
+                    //     -N: Rotates counterclockwise at least N-rings
+                    // ]
                     "clockwise": 0,

                     // The rotation of a bone in the keyframe. [-PI ~ PI] (Optional property, default: 0.0)